Flow Sensors / Flow Meters

-The FD-X Series Clamp-on Micro Flow Sensor can be easily installed from outside the pipe and detect flow rates as low as 0.1 mL/min (and shot amounts as low as 0.001 mL).
+The FD-X Series Clamp-on Micro Flow Sensor has a flow rate resolution of 0.1 mL/min (and a shot amount resolution of 0.001 mL).
 The device does not come into contact with the liquid, preventing problems such as pressure loss and clogging.
 The non-contact design also means the device is not affected by the properties of the liquid (ex. viscosity).
 Even coating/filling applications of grease, adhesives, flux, sealants, chemicals, and other liquids are possible with the FD-X series.
 The design also prevents pressure drops, enabling flow rate measurement with no adverse effects on equipment conditions, such as jetting and spraying functions.
 Also, this clamp-on technology means there is no pipe cutting or modification required.

 - Detect flow rates as low as 0.1 mL/min or shot amounts as low as 0.001mL